-5) Gratefulness Garland
+Gratefulness Garland Banner

 These are some projects you can do together at home.
 Gather the supplies, store them in a box until Thanksgiving, and make serving others a party.

 When you are in the hospital for an extended period of time, it can wear on your soul.
 Taking the time to send love to those in the hospital is a gift.
 They are seen and remembered.
 Even if you do not know anyone in the hospital, you can create cards or gifts for those who need them most.

-Thanksgiving Activities/Games to Play
+Thanksgiving Activities and Games to Play

-Thanksgiving Stories to Read
+Share These Thanksgiving Stories